CALFEM/calfem-docs/source/element_functions.rst

 Using the function :code:`assem`, the element stiffness matrices and element load vectors are assembled into a global stiffness matrix :math:`{\mathbf{K}}`, stored in :code:`K` and a load vector :math:`{\mathbf{f}}`, stored in :code:`f`.
 Unknown nodal values of temperatures or displacements :math:`{\mathbf{a}}` are computed by solving the system of equations :math:`{\mathbf{K}}{\mathbf{a}}= {\mathbf{f}}` using the function :code:`solveq`.
 A vector of nodal values of temperatures or displacements for a specific element is formed by the function :code:`extract_ed`.

-When the element nodal values have been computed, the element stresses or element flux can be calculated using functions specific to the element type concerned.
+When the element nodal values have been computed, the section forfces can be calculated using functions specific to the element type concerned.
 These functions are identified by their last letter :code:`-s`.

 For some elements, a function for computing the internal force vector is also available.
 These functions are identified by their last letter :code:`-f`.